 For many years now Brian has worked closely with Twiggy and his pictures of the supermodel are among the photographs he has on show at The National Portrait Gallery in London.
 Two exhibitions of Debbie Harry photographs have appeared in London and one show titled “War zones to the red carpet” had a U.K. museum showing in 2013.
 That exhibition displayed some of Brian’s early photojournalism from Northern Ireland, Vietnam and the famines in Africa alongside his celebrity work.
-His interest in Africa has kept him involved with Sir Bob Geldof and The Band Aid charity and Brian has been the photographer responsible for all the exclusive Band Aid photography since its beginning in 1983 to the recent BandAid30 recording in 2014.
+His interest in Africa has kept him involved with Sir Bob Geldof and The Band Aid charity and Brian has been the photographer responsible for all the exclusive Band Aid photography since its beginning in 1983 to the recent BandAid30 recording.
 His images of Mick Jagger were shown at the prestigious Recontres D’Arles exhibition in France and at the Royal Circle of Art in Barcelona.
-David Bowie from his Tin Machine days appears in the Thierry Mugler exhibition at the Musée des beaux-arts de Montréal and his images of The Jam are currently on display at the "Didn’t We Have A Nice Time" exhibition dedicated to Paul Weller at Snap gallery in England.
+David Bowie from his Tin Machine days appeared in the Thierry Mugler exhibition at the Musée des beaux-arts de Montréal.
 His archive represents one of the largest individual collections in the U.K.

 Brian Aris began his photographic career as a photojournalist, working for a London agency.
 Over the next nine years a series of frontline assignments took him around the world - to cover the civil unrest and riots at the start of the troubles in Northern Ireland, the plight of Palestinian children in Jordan, the civil war in Lebanon, famine in Africa and the war in Vietnam, where he worked until the final days of the conflict in Saigon.
 He then decided on a complete change of direction and opened a studio in London where he started photographing fashion and glamour models for newspapers and magazines.
 Nina Carter and Jilly Johnston were among the first girls he worked with and he soon found himself on “permanent holiday”, regularly flying to exotic locations such as St.Tropez and Jamaica for weeks at a time to work with a succession of top models.
 At the same time he gradually broadened his studio work to include pop and rock stars such as Blondie, The Jam, The Clash, The Boomtown Rats, Roxy Music and The Police.
 And after three years he turned away from the model world to concentrate on the music industry that was exploding in Britain.